xwiki-contrib/sandbox/authenticators/xwiki-authentication-trusted-ldap/README.txt

 It's also possible to put any of theses configuration in the XWiki.XWikiPreferences object in the XWiki.XWikiPreferences page.
 Add a string field with the proper name to the class and put the value you want.

-The fields names are not exactly the same, you have to change "xwiki.authentication.puma." prefix to "puma_":
+The fields names are not exactly the same, you have to change "xwiki.authentication.trustedldap." prefix to "trustedldap_":

-xwiki.authentication.puma.userUidField -> puma_userUidField
-xwiki.authentication.puma.userMapping -> puma_userMapping
-xwiki.authentication.puma.groupsMapping -> puma_groupsMapping
-xwiki.authentication.puma.fallback -> puma_fallback
+xwiki.authentication.trustedldap.remoteUserParser -> trustedldap_remoteUserParser
+...

 = Install =